Is Fracking Bad for the Environment? (All You Need to Know!)

 6. Reduced Air Quality

-One of the main pollutants released from the fracking process is methane, which is a major greenhouse gas.
-Fracking-related processes also release nitrogen oxides and organic compounds (e.g. benzene, ethylbenzene, toluene, and n-hexane) that form smog.
-Thus, reducing the air quality for local residents.
+One of the primary pollutants released from fracking is methane, a major greenhouse gas.
+Fracking-related processes also release nitrogen oxides and organic compounds (e.g., benzene, ethylbenzene, toluene, and n-hexane) that form smog.
+Thus reducing the air quality for residents.

 7. Noise

-Fracking can cause noise pollution, heavier traffic, and a greater number of trucks hauling equipment and wastewater to the site.
+Fracking can cause noise pollution, heavier traffic, and more trucks hauling equipment and wastewater to the site.

 8. Landscape Changes